jeslyvarghese/jeslyvarghese.github.io/index.md

-I work as an iOS/Backebd developer for [TeliportMe](https://teliportme.com/).
-Here logging in my effort to study and understand.
+I work as an iOS/Backend developer for [TeliportMe](https://teliportme.com/).
+In here I log in my effort to study and understand.
+English is a second language for me, so it can be pretty bad at times.

+My twitter handle is [@jesly.varghese](https://twitter.com/jeslyvarghese).
+You can shoot me an email in the address jesly[dot]varghese[at]gmail[dot]com